TheRedBrain/rpg-enchanting/README.md

 > Using Patched is not a requirement, the exclusive_set can also be configured the normal way.
 Using "Patched" ensures compatibility with mods/data packs that modify vanilla enchantments

 The resource pack provides the localization for the item name additions.

+## Customization

+These features of RPG Enchanting can also be customized:
+- The RPG Enchanting Table spawns particles, exactly like the vanilla Enchanting Table.
+The blocks that trigger this behaviour are defined in the "rpgenchanting:enchanting_particle_targets" block tag.
+- The background sprite of the item cost slot cycles between two textures.
+These are identical by default, but they can be changed with a resource pack.
+- The item and experience cost for enchanting can be modified.
+The equations are as follows:

+> item_cost = old_enchantment.anvil_cost * old_enchantment.level * serverConfig.old_enchantment_item_cost_multiplier + new_enchantment.anvil_cost * new_enchantment.level * serverConfig.new_enchantment_item_cost_multiplier

+> experience_cost = old_enchantment.min_cost(depends on old_enchantment.level) * serverConfig.old_enchantment_experience_cost_multiplier + new_enchantment.max_cost(depends on new_enchantment.level) * serverConfig.new_enchantment_experience_cost_multiplier

 ## Technical details